efc-finance/efc-finance.github.io/products.md

 sheet.
 This improves debt-to-equity ratios and the business's overall credit position.
 Leasing is a financing alternative for businesses that are unable to take advantage of accelerated tax depreciation.
 Leasing can also provide a hedge against equipment obsolescence.

 **Loans**

 In a Loan transaction, EFC provides financing secured by a lien in the acquired equipment.
 The purchaser receives all benefits of ownership.

+Loans made or arranged pursuant to a California Financing Law License.

 **Sale-Leasebacks**

 In a sale-leaseback, a business sells some or all of its capital equipment to EFC and then we immediately lease the